FREDE: Anytime Graph Embeddings: Experiments

 \subsection{Link prediction}

-Link prediction is the task of predicting the appearance of a link between pairs of nodes in a graph.
-We evaluate link prediction on two datasets -- \dcocit and \dvk (Tables \ref{tab:link-prediction-aco}, \ref{tab:link-prediction-vk}).
-As a baseline, we train a logistic regression classifier on traditional link prediction features (node degree, number of common neighbors, Adamic-Adar index, Jaccard coefficient, and preferential attachment index).
-Features are constructed from embeddings according to the rules outlined in the Table~\ref{tab:lp-operators}.
-We then run a logistic regression classifier to distinguish between links that will appear in the graph versus those that will not. \pkn{We use} negative sampling of the non appearing links for them to be equally represented in the training data.
-We use 50\% of links for training and remaining 50\% for testing. \ourwork outperforms all competing methods on \dcocit while being better than the sketching baselines on \dvk.
-Surprisingly, sketching baselines perform better than the state-of-the-art graph embedding methods on \dcocit.
+\dmv{Link prediction is the task of predicting the appearance of a link between pairs of nodes in a graph.} Tables~\ref{tab:link-prediction-aco} and~\ref{tab:link-prediction-vk} report link prediction accuracy (predicting the appearance of a link) on~\pkr{\dcoa} and~\dvk by a logistic regression classifier on features derived from embeddings by the rules in Table~\ref{tab:lp-operators}.
+As a baseline, we use common link prediction features (node degree, number of common neighbors, Adamic-Adar index, Jaccard coefficient, and preferential attachment).
+We represent absent links in the training data by negative sampling, and use 50\% of links for training and remaining 50\% for testing. \ourwork outperforms all methods on~\dcocit, and all sketching baselines on~\dvk. \dmv{Surprisingly, sketching baselines perform better than state-of-the-art graph embeddings on \dcocit.}